jaredNussbaum/embrace-me/README.md

 ## Outlook

 Our team is hoping to implement a touching story in which the player becomes romantically involved with the Brace AI.
 Most teams will be focusing on making gameplay mechanics, but we want to deliver a story experience that stays with players after playing.
+We see that it may be difficult to include a physics puzzle in our game, but we will perservere and figure it out.
+We are hoping to learn how to make a gameplay sequence that conveys emotion that ties into the game itself.